gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - make sure that the dependencies haven't been tampered with (by verifying their _checksums_)
 - ensure the provenance of dependencies and plugins you use (by verifying their _signatures_)

-and therefore dramatically reduce the risks of shipping malicious code to production.
+and therefore reduce the risks of shipping malicious code to production.

 With dependency verification, you maintain an XML file with checksums and optionally also signatures of all external artifacts used in your project, which includes, but is not limited to, all jars (binaries, sources, ...) and plugins.
 Gradle will immediately fail the build if an artifact is not trusted or missing from the configuration file.